demisto/content/Packs/FeedAutofocus/Integrations/FeedAutofocus/FeedAutofocus_description.md

 ## AutoFocus Feed
 Gets Custom feeds from AutoFocus.
-The Daily Feed is deprecated and can be set using AutoFocus Daily Feed.
+The Daily Feed is deprecated.
+Use the AutoFocus Daily Feed instead.

 For more information see the [AutoFocus documentation](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/autofocus-feeds.html).